temporalio/documentation/docs-src/php/how-to-spawn-a-workflow-execution-in-php.md

 $run = $this->workflowClient->start($accountTransfer, 'fromID', 'toID', 'refID', 1000);
 ```

-Once started you can receive Workflow Id via `WorkflowRun` object returned by start method:
+After the Workflow is started, you can receive the Workflow Id via the `WorkflowRun` object returned by the `start` method:

 ```php
 $run = $workflowClient->start($accountTransfer, 'fromID', 'toID', 'refID', 1000);